srikarsamudrala/srikarsamudrala/README.md

 Here are some ideas to get you started:

-- 🌱 I'm a Computer Engineering graduate student at NYU Tandon.
+- 🌱 I'm a CE Grad student at NYU Tandon.
 - 👔 I’ve previously worked at Salesforce and interned at Amazon and Hexagon CCI
 - 📫 How to reach me: srikar.s@nyu.edu
 - 😄 Pronouns: He/Him